of Displayed Technologies: 10 / 98

 Categories

-TS-072614 — A highly stable, edible, nano-engineered chitinase formulation that provides superior antifungal protection for fruits, vegetables, and seeds by combining an enhanced chitinase variant with biodegradable polymer nanoparticles for extended shelf life and reduced post-harvest losses.
+TS-072614 — A Nano-engineered chitinase formulation that provides superior antifungal protection for produce and seeds.
+Combining an enhanced chitinase variant with biodegradable polymer nanoparticles produces an edible, highly stable, formulation with enhanced performance and extended shelf life, reducing post-harvest losses.

 • College: College of Engineering (COE)